How to stop Chasing your Clients

-The key message here is never allow yourself to lose control of your sales process so much that all the power is in the client’s hands.
+The key message here is never to allow yourself to lose control of your sales process so much that all the power is in the client’s hands.
 When this happens it will always put you on the back foot and once you start “chasing” it is really hard to regain the relationship balance.

 It’s easy, and it cuts out so much of the confusion and misery.

-Let me know in the comments how you get on!
+And don’t forget, do let me know in the comments how you get on!

 With Love & Gratitude,